• Contact Us

 Two Region One girls under 16 years, woman complain of sexual offences

-The opposition A Partnership for National Unity (APNU) on Thursday welcomed government’s “belated decision” to send the draft sexual offenders registry law to a bipartisan parliamentary select committee.
+The opposition A Partnership for National Unity (APNU) on Thursday welcomed government’s “belated decision” to send the draft sexual offenders registry bill to a bipartisan select committee.

-Vice President Bharrat Jagdeo and Human Services Minister, Dr Vindhya Persaud almost simultaneously said on Facebook on Wednesday that the Cabinet always favoured an open registry, but the law was drafted based on public consultations, but the amendment to the Sexual Offences Act to provide for the Sexual Offenders Registry would be sent to the select committee.
+Vice President Bharrat Jagdeo and Minister of Human Services Dr Vindhya Persaud almost simultaneously said on Facebook on Wednesday that the Cabinet always favoured an open registry, noting, however, that the law was drafted based on public consultations, but the amendment to the Sexual Offences Act to provide for the Sexual Offenders Registry would be sent to the select committee.

-The WPA co-leader also hoped that the deliberations in the Select Committee would “bear good fruits” and that the finished bill would reflect the broad spectrum of public opinion and satisfaction.
+The WPA co-leader also hoped that the deliberations in the Select Committee would “bear good fruits (sic)” and that the finished bill would reflect the broad spectrum of public opinion and satisfaction.

 Share this: